hydro-informatics/hydro-informatics.github.io/pages/get-started/install-telemac.md

 cmd_obj:    /usr/bin/mpif90 -cpp -c -O3 -DHAVE_AED2 -DHAVE_MPI -DHAVE_MED -fconvert=big-endian -frecord-marker=4 <mods> <incs> <f95name>
 ```

-{% include tip.html content="To facilitate setting up the `systel` file, use our template ([download](https://raw.githubusercontent.com/Ecohydraulics/telemac-install-helpers/master/debian/systel.cis-debian.cfg)).
-Make sure to verify the above-described directories and replace the user name `ssc-deb` with your local user name in the provided `systel.cis-debian.cfg` file." %}

 ### Setup *Python* source file

 ***Estimated duration: 15-20 minutes.***

+{% include tip.html content="To facilitate setting up the `pysource` file, use our template  (right-click on [this download](https://raw.githubusercontent.com/Ecohydraulics/telemac-install-helpers/master/debian/pysource.openmpi.sh) > *Save Link As...* > `~ /telemac/v8p1/configs/pysource.openmpi.sh`).
+Make sure to verify all directories set in the provided `pysource.openmpi.sh` file as described in this section, and replace the user name `ssc-deb` with your local user name." %}

 The *Python* source file lives in `~/telemac/v8p1/configs`, where there is also a template available called `pysource.template.sh`.
 Here, we will use the template to create our own *Python* source file called `pysource.openmpi.sh` tailored for compiling the parallel version of TELEMAC-MASCARET on Debian Linux with the *Open MPI* library.
 The *Python* source file starts with the definition of the following variables: